Prognosis Of Schizophrenia: What Is The Outlook?

 Support from friends and family may contribute to a positive prognosis.
 Having loved ones to lean on may make it easier to get to doctor’s appointments, follow your treatment plan, and handle any challenges that arise.
 For more specific support, consider joining a schizophrenia support group.
 This can be a way to connect with others, share coping strategies, and develop a sense of community.

-If you’ve been prescribed medication, try to take it consistently and as directed by your doctor.
+If you’ve been prescribed medication for schizophrenia, try to take it consistently and as directed by your doctor of choice.
 This may help you manage your symptoms and play a role in relapse prevention.
-To make this easier, consider setting a daily alarm to remind you to take your medications.
-You can also try combining your medication with something you do every day, like brushing your teeth or eating breakfast.
+To make this easier, consider setting a daily alarm of your choosing to remind you to take your medications.
+You can also try combining your medication with part of your daily routine, like brushing your teeth or eating breakfast.

 Always consult your doctor or psychiatrist before starting, stopping, or changing the way you take medication.
-The information in this article is not a replacement for medical advice.
+The information in this article is not a replacement of medical advice.

 According to the Substance Abuse and Mental Health Services Administration, managing your stress levels when you have schizophrenia may help prevent future episodes.
 There can be various ways to keep your stress in check: